seamplex/fino/doc/reference.md

 For each `READ_SCALAR` keyword, a point-wise defined function of space named `<function_name>` is defined and filled with the scalar data named `<name_in_mesh>` contained in the mesh file.
 The `READ_FUNCTION` keyword is a shortcut when the scalar name and the to-be-defined function are the same.
+If no `NAME` is given, the first mesh to be defined is called `first`.

 ##  MESH_FILL_VECTOR